-The boards and committees are established by the WMHA Bylaws and report back to WMHA’s Council of Representatives through the Board of Directors. they can’t be modified or sunset without a vote of the membership.
+The boards and committees which are established by the WMHA Bylaws report back to WMHA’s Council of Representatives through the Board of Directors.
+They can’t be modified without a vote of the membership.

 1. Editorial Committee –

-The editorial committee discusses common editorial problems and makes recommendations, particularly with reference to the range of coverage, limits of editorial responsibility, common problems of style and format, and related issues.
+The editorial committee discusses common editorial problems and makes suggestions, especially with reference to the range of coverage, goals of editorial responsibility, common difficulties of style and format, and related issues.

 2. Committee for Ethics –

-The ethics panel shall have the facility to receive, initiate and investigate complaints of unethical conduct of members (to include fellows), associate members and affiliates; to report on sorts of cases investigated with a specific description of inauspicious or recalcitrant cases; to dismiss or recommend action on ethical cases investigated; to formulate rules or principles of ethics for adoption by the association; to formulate rules and procedures governing the conduct of the ethics or disciplinary process for approval by the Board of Directors working on behalf of Council, and to interpret, apply and otherwise administer those rules and procedures.
+The ethics panel is empowered to receive, initiate, and investigate complaints of unethical conduct of members, associate members, and affiliates.
+Additionally, they are also entitled to report cases investigated with a specific description of inauspicious or recalcitrant cases, to dismiss or recommend action on ethical cases investigated, to formulate rules or principles of ethics for adoption by the association, to formulate rules and procedures governing the conduct of the ethics or disciplinary process for approval by the Board of Directors working on behalf of Council, and to interpret, apply and otherwise administer those rules and procedures.

 3. Committee of Membership –

-The committee of membership is liable for the oversight of membership recruitment and retention activities for the association.
+The committee of membership is liable to look after the membership recruitment and retention activities for the association.
 The board has the authority to elect qualified persons to initial member or associate member status.

 4. Committee for Website –